dronelektron/fast-respawn-detector/README.md

 ### API

 * client - Client's number
-* spectatorsTime - How long the client was in spectators (in seconds)
+* spectatorTime - How long the client was in spectator team (in seconds)

 ```
-forward void OnClientFastRespawned(int client, float spectatorsTime);
+forward void OnClientFastRespawned(int client, float spectatorTime);
 ```

 ### Usage example